bliebeskind/bliebeskind.github.io/teaching.md

 use programming in their research.
 All the materials are freely available [here](https://wikis.utexas.edu/display/CCBB/Introduction+to+Biological+Computing+Course) and [here](https://github.com/sjspielman/UTbiocomputing2015).
 The course is currently taught by [Stephanie Spielman](http://sjspielman.org/)  and [Rebecca Tarvin](http://www.rebeccatarvin.com/).

+I have also assisted the [molecular evolution workshop](https://molevol.mbl.edu/wiki/index.php/Main_Page) at Woods Hole a few times.
+If you're interested in learning about molecular evolution, I highly recommend this one-of-a-kind course